 An official warning from Civil Defence Emergency Management may be given through radio or television broadcasts and emergency services.

-Warning may also be through siren, telephone, text, loud hailer or other local arrangements.
+Warning may also be through a mobile stinger siren mounted on a vehicle, telephone, text, loud hailer or other local arrangements.

 You may receive warnings from one, or several sources.
 Respond to the first source; do not wait for more messages before you act.